 With TISAX certification, valantic Supply Chain Excellence GmbH has ascended to the ranks of leading suppliers with the highest IT security standards for the automobile industry.
-Ingo Hoepfner explains in the interview exactly what is behind TISAX, what this certification means for valantic, and with which solutions the IT service provider fleshes out the TISAX certification.
+Ingo Hoepfner explains in our interview series “5 questions for…” exactly what is behind TISAX, what this certification means for valantic, and with which solutions the IT service provider fleshes out the TISAX certification.

 Hi, Ingo, valantic Supply Chain Excellence GmbH has just successfully achieved TISAX certification on the highest requirements level.
 Surely you, as Key Account Manager for customers in the automobile industry, are very pleased about this.
 What does TISAX stand for and what does this certification mean for valantic?

 TISAX stands for Trusted Information Security Assessment Exchange and it is one of the defined and ever more-requested standards of the German automobile industry and its umbrella association VDA for the highest IT security for the exchange of information and certifications.